Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/executable-and-linkable-format.md

 # Executable and Linkable Format

 The Executable and Linkable Format (ELF) is a file format for binary executable files, object code, shared libraries, and core dumps (diagnostic snapshots of running software).
-It is a multi-section file format and can therefore be readily extended with additional information, such as IR for Link Time Optimization (ADD LINK) or debugging data.
+It is a multi-section file format and can therefore be readily extended with additional information, such as IR for [Link Time Optimization](/D-ExtraResources/link-time-optimization.md) or debugging data.
 ELF is used across many different operating systems on a range of software platforms.

 ## Tools